ThankiJay/Exasens/README.md

 # Exacens Dataset Analysis

 ## Project Overview
-This repository contains the code and documentation for the EAS 509 Statistical Data Mining II Project 1, conducted by Isha Mitul Gajjar, Jay Yogesh Thanki, and Rohan Ishwarlal Patel.
+This repository contains the code and documentation for the EAS 509 Statistical Data Mining II Project 1, conducted by Jay Yogesh Thanki, and Rohan Ishwarlal Patel.
 The project involves a comprehensive analysis of the Exacens dataset using data science techniques, including data cleaning, exploratory data analysis (EDA), and modeling.

 ## Team Members